Outdoor Fun

 Explore Garner State Park

-With a river to play in along with lots of camping options paired with hiking and even a playground, it is no surprise this is the most popular state park in Texas.
-In fact, it is a the park of choice for several generations, arranging their family get-togethers at the park every year.
+With a river to play in, lots of camping options, hiking and even a playground, it is no surprise this is the most popular state park in Texas.
+In fact, it has been the park of choice for several generations, arranging their family get-togethers at the park every year.

 Garner State Park offers 1,774 acres with activities like miniature golf, hiking up Old Baldy or floating along the Frio River in a paddleboat or kayak.
 The state park offers 16 miles of hiking including the hike up Old Baldy, the focal point of Garner.